Introduction

 method in a new class, but still call the method of the parent class, like

-method that is available in lots of languages.
+the super method that is available in lots of languages.

 var BetterModule = Module.subclass({